morskyjezek/si676-2024-activities/_posts/2024-10-28-assignment-1-extract.md

-These should all be in a directory containing python code in a `.py` or `.ipynb` file(s), a list of the items in the collection in a JSON file, the basic information for each item in the collection in a CSV file, and a directory with JSON item files[^1] representing each item in the collection.
+These should all be in a directory containing python code in a `.py` or `.ipynb` file(s), a list of the items in the collection in a JSON file, the basic information for each item in the collection in a CSV file, and a directory with JSON item files representing each item in the collection.

 ### Resources